ronaldoussoren/py2app/doc/setuptools.rst

    * - ``--use-pythonpath``
      - use_pythonpath
      - None (use ``True`` in setup.py)
-     - Allow the PYTHONPATH environment varialble to affect the interpreter's search path.
+     - Allow the PYTHONPATH environment variable to affect the interpreter's search path.

        This is generally not useful, PYTHONPATH is not included in the minimal